the-turing-way/the-turing-way/book/website/reproducible-research/vcs/vcs-github.md

 git push origin branch_you_want_to_push_to
 ```

-You can also make changes directly on the GitHub by editing the online repository, and *pull* those changes locally by using the `git pull` command.
+You can also make changes directly on GitHub by editing the online repository, and *pull* those changes locally by using the `git pull` command.

 Others can also clone the repository to their computer by using: